cmlnker786/Health-Tracker-Pro/privacy-policy_Version2.md

 ## 4. Security of Your Information

-We use reasonable administrative, technical, and physical safeguards to protect your data, including:
+We use reasonable administrative, technical, and physical safeguards to protect your data.
+This includes:

-* AES-256 encryption for stored data
-* Role-based access for any authorized personnel
-* End-to-end encryption for any optional backups (coming soon)

-However, please note that no system is completely secure.
-You are encouraged to protect access to your own device and account.
+Local storage of your health data on your iOS device using Core Data.

+Smart Coach (Beta) responses are powered by OpenAI’s ChatGPT and run on external servers.
+All inputs to the Smart Coach are sandboxed—meaning they are not connected to your health records or internal app data.
+However, anything you type into the Smart Coach is sent to OpenAI’s servers for processing.

+No Smart Coach inputs are stored on your device.
+We do not send your health data to OpenAI or any third parties without your explicit action.

+Please avoid entering personal identifiers (e.g., name, address, medical record numbers, insurance info) when using Smart Coach.

+While we are working toward a fully private-by-design architecture in future updates, no system is 100% secure.
+We encourage you to use strong device protections (such as passcodes and Face ID) and keep your app updated to ensure optimal security.

 ---